Three App Fails We Can Learn From

 Everpix had two related problems.
-First, the team was a obsessed with getting it right.
+First, the team was obsessed with getting it right.
 And it showed.
 It was a great app: easy to use, clean design, lots of functionality, and fun features like Flashback (gives users a picture that was taken that day the previous year) to entice people to use it every day.
-It really was great product.
+It really was a great product.

 But great products don’t come cheap.
 According to Verge, who wrote an in-depth analysis of their failure, $1.4 million of the $2.3 million that they raised on personnel.
 They spend a year and a half developing the app.
 By the time it reached the market, Everpix was out of money and out of time to raise the capital.
 Despite being a great product, Everpix just couldn’t get the users that it needed to sustain growth.

 The second problem was the Everpix didn’t sell the app.